 Trends - Due to the local nature of CO emissions, it is not appropriate to give an estimate of widespread CO trends.
 However, local CO trends can be addressed in a number of ways.
-Exceedances of the 8-hour standard can be tracked in order to determine if a CO problem is worsening or abating at a site.
-This is illustrated in Table 6-3.
-One can see that over the past five years the Hartford 017 site is the only monitoring site with an exceedance of the 8-hour CO standard.
+For example, exceedances of the 8-hour standard can be tracked in order to determine if a CO problem is worsening or abating at a site.
+However, since the last exceedance in Connecticut occurred in 1995, and only Hartford 017 experienced an exceedance in the past ten years, there is little to be deduced from such an approach.
+One could also track the monthly average concentration at each monitoring site.
+Higher values in the colder months and lower values in the warmer months would be evident, but a long term trend might be difficult to see.

-A better way of illustrating local CO trends is to use longer averaging periods.
+A better way of illustrating local CO trends is to use long averaging periods.
 This has the advantage of smoothing out the abrupt, transitory changes in CO levels that are often evident in consecutive sampling periods and from one season to the next.
 Figure 6-2 shows the 36-month averages of the hourly CO concentrations at each monitoring site.
 CO levels are trending downward slightly at all the sites.
 Because the New Haven site has been in operation only since February of 1995, it lacks sufficient data for 36-month averages beginning before 1998.

-1998 CARBON MONOXIDE STANDARDS ASSESSMENT SUMMARY
+1999 CARBON MONOXIDE STANDARDS ASSESSMENT SUMMARY